sdmg15/Best-websites-a-programmer-should-visit/README.md

   * how-to-break-into-tech-job-hunting-and-interviews/ (http://haseebq.com/how-to-break-into-tech-job-hunting-and-interviews/)
   * 40 Key Computer Science Concepts Explained In Layman’s Terms (http://carlcheo.com/compsci)
   * What every programmer should know about memory, Part (https://lwn.net/Articles/250967/)

 # Watch others code
   * LiveCoding.tv  (https://www.livecoding.tv/)- screencast of people building application , websites , games ect.

 # What should a programmer know
   * Programmer Competency Matrix  (http://sijinjoseph.com/programmer-competency-matrix/): article for knowing what our level as a programmer is.

 # Open source coding
   * GitHub.com Build software better, together  (http://github.com/): Place to showcase your project and collaborate with others.
 (Must know Git in order to use it effectively )
+  * Gitlab.com offers free unlimited (private) repositories and unlimited collaborators.

 # Competitive programming
   * HackerRank (http://hackerrank.com/)